stanhill1738/2d-object-detection-waymo/README.md

 This project focuses on building a machine learning model that can detect and classify objects (vehicles, pedestrians, and cyclists) in camera images from self-driving cars.
 It uses real-world driving footage from the Waymo Open Dataset to train a computer to draw boxes around these objects and identify what they are.
 The goal is to help improve the perception systems used in autonomous driving technology.

+An example notebook can be found under [notebooks](notebooks) - which goes into detail around how this model was trained and evaluated using a subset of the Waymo data.

 ## DATA
 The project uses the **Waymo Open Dataset (Perception)**, which includes millions of frames from autonomous vehicle sensors.
 The labels focus on three object classes: **vehicles**, **pedestrians**, and **cyclists**.
 Data was pre-processed into PyTorch `.pt` files, and subsets were sampled for training, validation, and testing.